pspete/psPAS/docs/collections/_commands/Find-PASSafe.md

 ## OUTPUTS

 ## NOTES
-Find-PASSafe is depreciated from 11.7
+Find-PASSafe is deprecated from 11.7

 Function was based on undocumented features available since V10